Jonathan-Peck/Savory-Secrets/sides/sides/sides/cinnamon-cornbread.md

 - 1/3 cup plus 2 tablespoons vegetable oil
 - 2 teaspoons cinnamon

-## Instructions
+1. **Prepare the Pan**
-1. Preheat oven to 400 degrees.
-Using your hands or brush, heavily oil the sides and bottom of an 8 x 8-inch square pan or cast-iron skillet.
-Place pan or skillet in oven while you mix the cornbread.
+Preheat oven to 400 degrees.
+Using your hands or a brush, heavily oil the sides and bottom of an 8 x 8-inch square pan or cast-iron skillet.
+Place the pan or skillet in the oven while you mix the cornbread.

+2. **Mix the Batter**
-2. In large bowl whisk together flour, cornmeal, salt, sugar, brown sugar, cinnamon, baking powder and baking soda.
-Add eggs, milk, sour cream and vegetable oil.
-Whisk or stir until there are not any lumps.
+In a large bowl, whisk together flour, cornmeal, salt, sugar, brown sugar, cinnamon, baking powder, and baking soda.
+Add eggs, milk, sour cream, and vegetable oil.
+Whisk or stir until there are no lumps.

+3. **Bake the Cornbread**
-3. Pour into the heated pan and cook at 400 degrees for 20 to 25 minutes or until a toothpick inserted in center comes out clean.
+Pour the batter into the heated pan and bake at 400 degrees for 20 to 25 minutes, or until a toothpick inserted in the center comes out clean.

 ## Nutrition
 **Serving:** 1 serving ·